KEisenhart/Course3/CodeBookForCourseProject.md

 #Course Project for Coursera Getting & Cleaning Data class
 >==================================================================

-FieldWidth of all Variables is variable up to 32 characters
+NOTE: FieldWidth of all Variables is variable up to 32 characters

 1.Variable:  subjectids